 - Programmable settings - In addition to up/down controls, more advanced keypads offer preset height buttons, too.
 You’ll feel like a starship captain when your tech rises to meet you at the push of a button.
 The future is now.

-- Unique desktop options - From bamboo to birch, there are tons of desktop options to choose from when purchasing a standing desk.
+- Unique desktop options - From bamboo to birch to tempered glass, there are tons of desktop options to choose from when purchasing a standing desk.
 If you get a standalone frame, though, you can install whatever workstation surface you like.
 (Pressure-treated cherry, anyone?)

 - Gaming accessories/attachments - Look for built-in speakers and monitor arms, mouse-friendly desktops, and more.